Color of the Cross: Sequel

 The sequel to the film, Color of the Cross 2: The Resurrection, was released on DVD on Wednesday, March 5, 2008, including a performance of Judas Iscariot by Sebastian Siegel.

-The novel version of the screenplay, also entitled Color of the Cross, was penned by writer/singer/actress Ayvee Verzonilla.

 Reception

 Critical response

 Reaction to the film was generally negative due to its low budget and production qualities.
 Among reviews, Jeannette Catsoulis of The New York Times, noted that "Color of the Cross, a low-budget re-imagining of Christ's final days, makes a big deal out of the relatively tame suggestion that Jesus was black."
 Todd McCarthy of Variety solidly concurred saying, "Lacking the drama of Jesus' trial and the passion, as well as the substance of his teachings, (actor Jean Claude) LaMarre's turgid take has very little to offer dramatically or inspirationally."

 Box office

 At its widest release in the U.S., the film was screened at 29 theaters grossing $25,868 in its opening weekend.
 The film went on to gross $85,802 in ticket sales through a 4-week theatrical run.